 We'll also consider whether we can assist the animal with its companion being in the habitat with us.
 I've not seen this be an issue, but it could be problematic if you have a companion who is particularly possessive of the declining animal.
-We'll need to consider how to remove that animal from the equation by either separating it into the sub
+We'll need to consider how to remove that animal from the equation by either separating it into the sub enclosure or walking it to another habitat entirely if it's possible.
+If it isn't possible, we may need to consider having an extra person watching the backs of the technician focused on performing the procedure.

 A lot of our animal caretaking job is done whether it's raining, snowing, or the sun is beaming on us.
 Death doesn't come around on perfectly scheduled days, so we'll need to consider how we can assist the animals as comfortably as possible in those elements.
-It doesn't deter us; it's just a factor to consider.
+It doesn't deter us; it's just a factor to

-If an animal needs to be helped but has a history of being hands-off due to temperament, we'll need to consider sedating the animal with a tranguilizer gun.
-Thankfully, we rarely have to use this method, but we have one and trained staff to use it should we need it
+If an animal needs to be helped but has a history of being hands-off due to temperament, we'll need to consider sedating the animal with a tranquilizer gun.
+Thankfully, we rarely have to use this method, but we have one and trained staff to use it should we need